 Component 1: Religious, Philosophical and Ethical Studies in the modern world (50%).

 Theme 4 – Human Rights

 The course aims to develop the students' knowledge and understanding of religion and non‑religious beliefs.
-It will develop their ability to construct well informed, balanced and well-structured arguments.
-It will also provide opportunity for the students to engage with questions of belief, value, meaning, purpose, truth, and their influence on human life.
+It is designed to develop their ability to construct well informed, balanced and well-structured arguments.
+It will also provide an opportunity for the students to engage with questions of belief, value, meaning, purpose, truth, and their influence on human life.
 All this will contribute to their preparation for adult life in a pluralistic society and global community.

 The three components are given proportional teaching time over the two years.
 All components will be examined at the end of the Fifth Year.

 A-LEVEL RELIGION PHILOSOPHY AND ETHICS CURRICULUM